1. Set realistic goals

-So teaming up with some runner friends is a good idea.
-Whether they be neighbors, work colleagues, or members of an association or club, the goal is to assemble a friendly group of people who can stimulate each other and help each other get moving (once again).
+It may have to be virtual for now, but teaming up with some runner friends is a good idea.
+Whether they are neighbors, work colleagues, or members of an association or club, the goal is to assemble a group of people who can stimulate each other and help each other get moving (once again).
+Even having a group chat can help motivate you to get out the door.
 Obviously, it is best to find runners who are at a similar level as yourself (or slightly better) so as to challenge you to keep up, in addition to the joys of chatting before and after the run.

 4. Regularly take part in timed runs

 Do you really need a carrot to chase after?
 Of course not.
 Many runners jog for decades without ever pinning a number to their chest.
 However, participating in a timed race allows you to measure yourself, see how you've progressed and, above all, plan for the future.
 Find a race in the future to train for or sign up for a virtual race to participate in.

 Taking part in a competition (the word itself can sometimes put you off) shouldn't be intimidating.
 The idea of surpassing yourself shouldn't be the main concern, especially for novice runners.
 But bringing home the "finisher" medal is always a good motivator.